232201 - EverTag Connectivity Module Base PCB Bat¶

 Charger State Machine

-The five battery GPIO signals provide full charger state visibility:
+Three battery GPIO signals plus BAT_VOLTAGE ADC provide charger state visibility:

 |---|---|---|---|